alanhoudus/alanhoudus/README.md

 I'm Alan, a junior web developer mainly working on the frontend using React.

 ## My tools :hammer_and_pick:

+### On the frontend

+- Javascript
+- React
+- Next.js
+- Redux
+- SCSS & Tailwind

+### On the backend

+- Python
+- Django
 - PHP
+- Laravel
 - SQL

-- Typescript
-- Angular
-- React
+### Others

+- Git, Github & Gitlab
-- Javascript
+- Linux
-- SCSS
+- Docker

 ## My links